ophirhan/cnsr-vlc-viewer-addon/README.md

 # cnsr-vlc-viewer-addon
 **An add-on for VLC media player.**

--now you can censor your videos!
+now you can censor your videos!